Glimmering-Melon/E-commerce-Web/README.md

 ## 📞 Support

-For support, email support@example.com or join our Slack channel.
+For support, email antrijackson@gmail.com or join our Slack channel.

 ---

 <div align="center">

-**Made with ❤️ by Your Team**
+**Made with ❤️ by Glimmering_Melon**

 [⬆ Back to Top](#-ai-powered-e-commerce-platform)